christianemmert/ts-starter/README.md

 ## About

-The purpose of this repo to provide a good point to start a new typescript project from.
+The purpose of this repository is to provide a good starting point for a new typescript project.
-It includes packages and rules that are already set up in order to save time.
+It includes packages and has set up ts and linting rules, considered good practice.

 ## Prerequisites

-This projet utilizes the `pnpm` as the package manager.
+This project utilizes `pnpm` as the package manager.
 If you haven't installed it already install it via:

 ```
 npm i pnpm -g